Denver Asphalt Repair In Colorado:

 The process allows infrared rays to penetrate deeply into asphalt, heating it to approximately 325º, enabling each layer of existing asphalt to become workable again.
 Additional oils and asphalt mix are added, worked in to the existing, and then compacted.
 This process is faster than conventional repair methods and can be driven on almost immediately.

-At Denver Asphalt , infrared technology allows us to take care of certain parking lot repairs during the cold, winter months when other types of repairs can’t be done.
+At Denver Pavement , infrared technology allows us to take care of certain parking lot repairs during the cold, winter months when other types of repairs can’t be done.

 " We Are Open Year Round "